lsst/analysis_tools/doc/lsst.analysis.tools/getting-started.rst

 ================

 Actions go in one of the sub folders of the actions directory depending on what type they are, this is covered in the package layout section.
 Before you add a new action check if it is already included before adding a duplicate.
 Sometimes it will probably be better to generalise an exisiting action rather than making a new one that is very similar to something that already exists.
 If the new action is long or specific to a given circumatance then add it to a new file, for example the ellipticity actions in `python/lsst/analysis/tools/actions/vector/ellipticity.py <https://github.com/lsst/analysis_tools/blob/main/python/lsst/analysis/tools/actions/vector/ellipticity.py>`__.

+The current actions that are available are detailed :doc:`here<action-types>`.
+Most common requests are already coded up and please try to reuse actions that already exist before making your own.
+Please also try to make actions as reusable as possible so that other people can also use them.

 Let's look at some examples of actions.
 The first one is a scalar action.